danReynolds/nimbostratus/README.md

 });
 ```

 In this example, we're using the `cacheAndServer` policy again to optimistically apply our cache updates.
-The difference when batching is that the server updates aren't finalized until the `commit()` call succeeds.
-If the server response fails and an exception is thrown by `commit`, the optimistic cached changes will be rolled back as well.
+The difference when using Firestore batches is that the server updates aren't finalized until the `commit()` call succeeds.
+If the server response fails and an exception is thrown by `commit()`, the optimistic cached changes will be rolled back as well.

-There are other cases where you still want to perform optimistic updates in the cache for remote updates that aren't made through Firestore, such as updating a document in Firestore indirectly through a Cloud Function.
+There are other cases where you still want to perform optimistic updates in the cache for remote updates that aren't made through Firestore, such as updating a document in Firestore indirectly through a Cloud Function:

 ```dart
 await Nimbostratus.instance.batchUpdateDocuments((batch) async {